 All of these are avoidable; the best practice is to address any holes in your ATS before they lead to lost applications and upset candidates.
 The key concept that runs through all of our tips today is simple: applicant experience matters.

 ATS applicant interface: It’s the first taste of your employer brand many will get.

 Your EB is the sum total of your company values, it’s how you treat your employees, combined with the office culture.
 And the first official taste many will get of this brand is the application process itself.
 Does it match up with what you’ve been presenting via social media and other recruitment marketing efforts?

 If your brand revolves around respect for your employees and the streamlined process of bringing their ideas to the company product, why are you asking them to spend 45 minutes answering redundant questions when the answers are already in the resume they’re also being asked to attach?

 Do they really need to enter each work experience individually (especially when you know they’re just cutting and pasting it from their resume?
 No, no they don’t.
-This is likely one of, if not the, single biggest source of lost applicants.
-If your application process takes 45 minutes or more, and your competitor's takes 5, which one would you be more likely to finish?
+This is likely one of, if not the single biggest source of lost applicants.
+If your application process takes 45 minutes or more, and your competitors take 5, which one would you be more likely to finish?

 Continue to impress your applicants by responding ASAP, and staying in touch when you say you will.

 Does your ATS have an auto-response feature?
 If not, does your recruitment marketing software?
 One way or another, you need to respect your applicant's time and efforts by responding quickly with a thank you note.
 They took the time to research your company, find an appropriate opening, and submit their application.
 All you have to do is have an autoresponder set that sends a quick, “Thanks for your application!
 We’ll be in touch within x business days with information on the next steps.”